 Policy relevance and context

 International conventions of importance to phosphorus use in agriculture include inter alia UNEP/MAP (United Nations Environment Programme/Mediterranean Action Plan), CBD (Convention on Biological Diversity) and OSPAR (Oslo & Paris Convention to prevent pollution).
 Such international treaties often give an impetus to harmonise standards amongst all Member States of the European Union.
 Despite the significant off-site impact that diffuse contamination of phosphorus from agricultural land poses, there is no specific legislation that is directly concerned with the use of phosphorus in agriculture at European level.
 There is a lack of appropriate institutional arrangements specific to the environmental pollution of phosphorus.
 Aspects of the phosphorus problem are however integrated in several policy areas and related legal instruments at European level.
-This section provides an overview of existing regulations and directives dealing with farm-level nutrients (and phosphorus) use and production at international and European level (see also the sections on policy relevance and context in AEI 5 - Mineral fertiliser consumption and AEI 15 - Gross nitrogen balance).
+This section provides an overview of existing regulations and directives dealing with farm-level nutrients (and phosphorus) use and production at international and European level (see also the sections on policy relevance and context in AEI 5 - Mineral fertiliser consumption).

 - The Water Framework Directive (WFD) (Directive 0060/2000) is a legal obligation to protect and restore the quality of waters across Europe.
 Measures applied under the Water Framework Directive affecting the use of phosphorus in agriculture relate to best environmental practices and include the reduction of nutrient application, the modification of cultivation techniques, the proper handling of pesticides and fertilisers, and the prevention of soil erosion through erosion minimising soil cultivation.
 Most measures suggested in this context are aimed at reducing the influx of nutrients, such as nitrogen, phosphorus as well as pesticides to the groundwater as well as surface waters.
 The P balance surplus is a commonly used indicator for identifying areas vulnerable to nutrient pollution in the pressures and impacts analysis.